Privacy Notice for Tynemouth Nursery Group

 - Electronic forms, emails, photographs, videos – Stored on business computer with both password and virus protection

-- Online Childcare System / Web Application – Secured with password and hosted in the UK by a reputable company with their own security measures and data protection procedures as a requirement of the General Data Protection Regulation.
+- Online Childcare System / Web Application – These are Third Party Systems, secured with password and hosted by a reputable company with their own security measures and a system that is totally compliant with the data protection procedures of the General Data Protection Regulation.

 Retention Period – How long is data stored for?